 Under the supervisory review process discussed above, the HKMA may require an AI to have a capital buffer to cater for risks and uncertainties that are not already captured by the three minimum risk-weighted capital ratios.
 The HKMA has the power under the Banking Ordinance to vary any capital requirement rule applicable to an AI.

-The HKMA has implemented the following capital buffers: the capital conservation buffer, the countercyclical capital buffer and, for domestic systematically important banks (D-SIBs), the higher loss absorbency requirement.
+As mentioned in Section III.i, the HKMA has implemented the following capital buffers: the capital conservation buffer, the countercyclical capital buffer and (for domestic systematically important banks (D-SIBs)) the HLA requirement.

-The level of the countercyclical capital buffer is an additional band of CET1 capital base determined by the HKMA's analysis on whether there is excess aggregate credit growth associated with a build-up of system-wide risk in Hong Kong.
+The level of the countercyclical capital buffer is an additional band of CET1 capital base that ranges from zero per cent to 2.5 per cent.
+The level is determined by the HKMA's analysis on whether there is excess aggregate credit growth associated with a build-up of system-wide risk in Hong Kong.
 It is an extension of the capital conservation buffer.
-On 14 October 2019, the HKMA announced and implemented a reduction of the countercyclical capital buffer from 2.5 per cent to 2 per cent.
-On 16 March 2020, the HKMA announced and implemented a further reduction of the countercyclical capital buffer from 2 per cent to 1 per cent.
+On 28 January 2022, the HKMA announced the countercyclical capital buffer would remain unchanged at 1 per cent and noted that economic indicators point to continued recovery in Hong Kong in the last quarter of 2021, but uncertainties about the global and domestic pandemic situations have increased.

 The HLA requirement applies only to D-SIBs.
 It is also an additional band of CET1 capital base that acts an extension of the capital conservation buffer.
-On 1 January 2020, the HKMA announced that Hong Kong's list of D-SIBs remains unchanged, covering six AIs: HSBC, Bank of China (Hong Kong) Limited, Hang Seng Bank Limited, The Bank of East Asia, Limited, Industrial and Commercial Bank of China (Asia) Limited and Standard Chartered Bank (Hong Kong) Limited.
-Each D-SIB will, in accordance with the Basel Committee arrangements, include a higher loss absorbency requirement in the calculation of its regulatory capital buffers.
-Of the six banks, the HKMA has designated to HSBC the highest HLA (2.5 per cent for 2020) and, to The Bank of East Asia, Limited, Hang Seng Bank Limited and Industrial and Commercial Bank of China (Asia) Limited, the lowest HLA (1 per cent for 2020).
+The HLA range (where applicable) is normally between 1 per cent and 2.5 per cent, although there is a top range of 3.5 per cent.
+On 24 December 2021, the HKMA announced that the total number of D-SIBs had decreased from six to five compared to the number of D-SIBs published on 30 December 2020.
+The Bank of East Asia Limited was no longer identified as a D-SIB, considering its systemic importance relative to other institutions.
+The updated list of D-SIBs is: HSBC, Bank of China (Hong Kong) Limited, Hang Seng Bank Limited, Industrial and Commercial Bank of China (Asia) Limited and Standard Chartered Bank (Hong Kong) Limited.
+Of the five banks, the HKMA has designated the highest HLA (2.5 per cent for 2022) to HSBC and the lowest HLA (1 per cent for 2021) to Hang Seng Bank Limited and Industrial and Commercial Bank of China (Asia) Limited.

 If a Hong Kong-incorporated AI's capital level erodes to a level falling within the capital conservation buffer zone, the countercyclical capital buffer zone, or, for a D-SIB, the HLA buffer zone, restraints will be imposed on that AI's distributions.
 A Hong Kong-incorporated AI is expected to discuss with the HKMA if it anticipates that any of its capital levels will fall close to the buffer zones.